-Your pet should quiet down once you address the source of its stress.
+Your parakeet should quiet down once you address the source of stress.

 Parakeets Squawking at Each Other

-Parakeets are social and thrive well in groups.
-Even in the wild, though, these playful birds get along by teasing, antagonizing, and playing with each other.
+In the wild, these playful birds get along by teasing, antagonizing, and playing with each other.
 A favorite pastime is stealing toys and food, only to get a reaction out of a cage-mate.

-Because of this, you may find your two parakeets squawking at each other.
-This is usually a benign play-fight that only requires a small amount of monitoring.
-If you’ve just added a new parakeet to the mix, though, and the fights get heavy, this can be a bad sign.
+So, you may find your two parakeets squawking at each other.
+This is usually a benign play-fight that only requires monitoring.
+If you’ve just added a new parakeet to the mix, and the fights get heavy, this can be a bad sign.

 Squawking at a Cage-Mate

-A parakeet that is not getting along with its cage-mate will often squawk to;
+A parakeet that isn’t getting along with its cage-mate will often squawk to;

 - Express its distress